For information on the National Health Science Assessment, please see their Help Center or browse the FAQs below.

 The assessment can be scheduled over a series of days allowing different cohorts of students to sit for the exam.

 Are students allowed to use a calculator during the exams?

 A calculator is built into the exam platform.
 Students do not need to bring any supplies with them.

 They are reviewed annually.

 Students are allowed to retake the post-test as needed and will be charged at the same fee as the initial assessment.
 The policy for assessment retakes is determined by each state and not by NCHSE.

-What is the NHSA pass score?
+What is the NHSA Certificate pass score?

 The pass score for the National Health Science Assessment is currently 70 percent.
 However, the life-cycle for each assessment differs depending upon several factors including number of assessment forms, test volumes, exposure, and item rotations.
 For these and other reasons, passing scores are subject to change without notice.